kyleking333/FactorioBlueprintEditor/README.md

 - `bpItem`
 - `bpName`
 - `bpColor`
-- `mapVersion`
 - `entities`
 - `tiles`
 - `icons`
 - `schedules`
+- `mapVersion`

 (All of these fields have analogs with descriptions [here](https://wiki.factorio.com/Blueprint_string_format#Blueprint_object))

-`modifyBP.py` has some example code of an application using the `Blueprinter` class.
-I prefer to name my input string files with a .fac extension (although any extension is valid).
+`blueprint_example.py` has some example code of an application using the `Blueprinter` class.
+I named my input string files with a `.fac` extension (although any extension is valid).